 What are Savings Accounts?

-Savings accounts are accounts that hold money that is not intended for frequent use.
+Savings accounts hold money that is not intended for frequent use.
 Most financial planners suggest that everyone keep a savings account, as they are one of the most important parts of a solid financial plan.
-Most typically, funds in a savings account are reserved for emergency purposes, or are being saved up for a big purchase.
+Typically, funds in a savings account are reserved for emergency purposes, or are being saved up for a big purchase.

 Reasons to Open a Savings Account